 ABOUT THE AWARDS

 The judging panel comprises independent design professionals and senior library leaders.
+For the 2021 awards:

 - Janine Schmidt, IFLA Library Buildings and Equipment Standing Committee (Chair)

 - Janette Burke, University Librarian, University of Tasmania